Click here for MTCARES proposed initiative 6/5/17 draft, and

 (a) A customer-generator facility used for net metering must be equipped with a single bidirectional meter that can measure and record the flow of electricity in both directions at the same rate.
 If the customer-generator agrees, a dual meter arrangement may be substituted for a single bidirectional meter.

 Lost tribal royalty revenue: In addition, during the signature gathering process, we became aware of the fact that tribal areas were losing coal royalty revenue.
-The amendments begin to address that revenue loss.
-The numbers need to be changed to reflect the revenue the tribes actually have been losing.
-The yellow highlighted Sections 21 through 31 contain this amendment.
+The amendments in Section 11 begin to address that revenue loss.